tortoisedoc/elabimageproject/readme.txt

-This project is a univeristy course project about Image elaboration, specifically focussing on movement detection in static background.
+This project is a university course project about Image processing, specifically focusing on movement detection over a static background.

 Tools used are OpenCV and Visual MFC classes.

 The relevant parts of the project are in src/ElabImageDlg.cpp
 - CElabImageDlg::myFun